 Fever should be monitored and aggressively treated with medication and, if needed, a cooling blanket since its presence predicts a poorer outlook.

 People should have their swallowing function evaluated before they are given any food, fluid, or medication by mouth.
 If people cannot adequately swallow they are at risk of choking.
 People who cannot swallow on their own may require nutrition and fluids delivered intravenously or through a tube placed in the nose.

 Maintaining a healthy electrolyte balance (the ratio of sodium, calcium, and potassium in the body's fluids) is critical.

 Control Blood Pressure

 Managing blood pressure is essential, but complicated.
 Blood pressure often declines spontaneously in the first 24 hours after stroke.
-Patients whose blood pressure remains elevated should be treated carefully with antihypertensive medications.
+People whose blood pressure remains elevated should be treated carefully with antihypertensive medications.

 Monitor Increased Brain Pressure

 Hospital staff should watch closely for evidence of increased pressure on the brain (cerebral edema), which is a frequent complication of hemorrhagic strokes.
 It can also occur a few days after ischemic strokes.
 Early symptoms of increased brain pressure are drowsiness, confusion, lethargy, weakness, and headache.
 Medications such as mannitol may be given during a stroke to reduce pressure or the risk for it.

 Keeping the top of the body higher than the lower part, such as by elevating the head of the bed, can reduce pressure in the brain and is standard practice for people with ischemic stroke.
 However, this practice also lowers blood pressure in general, which may be dangerous for people with massive stroke.